adpio/bitnotes/README.md

 BitNotes
 ========
-#What the fuck is that?
+#What the f is that?
 BitNotes is the new way of storing, sending and sharing information.
 #Installation
 ##Use linux: